N3ltar/NeltarScripts/README.md

-# NeltarScripts
+# NELTAR
-Just a bunch of scripts i made.
+Get any scripts that i make here lmao all obfuscated so dont even try pal